Kingdom of Benin: Ile-Ibinu (1180–1255 CE)

-Whether he was ethnically Yoruba or the son of an Edo exile, Oranmiyan's claim to the throne was not universally acknowledged.
-Ogiamwen, son of Evian, had many supporters in the Efa wards of the city, and likely held power when Oranmiyan arrived.
-A battle ensued between the two sides, with the newcomers, supported by the Edionevbo, managing to enter the city.
+Whether Oranmiyan was ethnically Yoruba or the son of an Edo exile, his claim to the throne was not universally acknowledged.
+Ogiamwen, son of Evian, had many supporters in the city's Efa wards, and likely held power when Oranmiyan arrived.
+A battle ensued between the two sides, with the newcomers, supported by the Edionevbo, entering the city.
 Despite his victory, Oranmiyan struggled to master the complex politics of the divided kingdom, particularly since he was a foreigner.
-He married Erinmwinde, daughter of a local chief, and they had a son Eweka.
+He married Erinmwinde, daughter of a local chief, and they had a son, Eweka.
 Exasperated and desiring to rule in Ile-Ife, Oranmiyan abdicated the throne of Benin in favor of his son, saying that only a native could rule effectively.

-Eweka was crowned the first Oba of Benin using special regalia sent by his father from Ife, and several local chiefs were appointed to help the young king rule.
+According to Egharevba, Eweka was crowned Oba around 1200, with special royal regalia and other insignia sent from Ife by his father.
+Because Eweka was still young, Oranmiyan appointed the Onogie of Ego, Ogiefa, Ihama, Oloton and others to care for him and govern the country until he came of age.
+Eweka’s maternal grandfather, the Onogie of Ego, served as his chief adviser and protector.

+Eweka’s accession established a new dynasty within a polity that had already been ruled by the Ogisos.
+Bondarenko reconstructs Benin’s political development as a gradual consolidation of pre-existing Bini communities and chiefdoms.
+He argues that the first three Ogisos belonged to an Ife line that introduced monarchy from outside, while the subsequent Ogisos were Bini and hereditary kingship developed gradually during the later Ogiso period.
+In this reconstruction, Oranmiyan’s Ife origin linked him symbolically to the earliest Ogisos, helping present Eweka’s accession as a continuation of the Ogiso line during a period of political crisis.
+Effective central authority under the Oba dynasty was achieved only under Ewedo, the fourth Oba.

+Ubini (1255–1440 CE)

+Oba Ewedo was crowned the fourth ruler of the state and is credited with moving the royal palace from Usama to its current location in Edo.
+He renamed the state from Ile-Ibinu "land of vexation" to Ubini, an Ilaje name meaning "land of inexhaustible resources".
+This rebranding coincided with a reformed political and administrative system, including a palace bureaucracy, and expanded territorial influence.